konekti/jeffbrl.github.io/blog/_posts/2018-01-19-aws-intrinsic-functions.md

 #### !Sub
 The !Sub function replaces a variable with its value.
 The function can be used with or without a mapping.
 We'll use an example of basic substitution without a mapping.
 <br><br>
 The expression `!Sub ${EnvironmentName}` fills in the value of the `EnvironmentName` parameter.
 Placing the expression in the Outputs section would print "Konekti-prod" if the default environment name from the Parameters section is used.
-Note that !Ref could be used instead.
-A more useful case for calling !Ref would be to dynamically create an S3 bucket name or URL.
 <br><br>

 #### !Join
 If you are a python developer, the `!Join` function is reminiscent of the python `join` method.
-The result is the string "1,2,3).
+The result is the string "1,2,3".
 The comma serves as a separater character.
 The same holds true for the expression `!Join [ ",", [ !Ref Subnet1, !Ref Subnet2 ]]`.
 <br><br>

 ```yaml